CISecurity/CSAT-Docs/docs/source/CSAT Pro Deployment.md

  - 16GB RAM
  - 4 quad core vCPUs

-The operating system CIS used when testing CIS CSAT Pro was Windows Server 2019 and Ubuntu 18.04.
+The operating system CIS used when testing CIS CSAT Pro were Windows Server 2019 and Ubuntu 18.04.

 ### Web Browser###
 The CIS-CAT Pro Dashboard officially supports **Google Chrome** web browser.
 Other browsers may also work but may produce unexpected behavior.